madmag77/wirl/workflow_definitions/demand_eval_workflow/README.md

 - Ratings are continuous values (e.g., 4.3) computed as probability-weighted expected values, not integers
 - The `similarity_score` (0.87) represents the maximum similarity to any golden intent anchor
 - Higher similarity scores indicate clearer, more confident intent expressions
+- The `pmfs` array shows the probability distribution over all 5 rating levels (sums to 1.0)
+- Mean PMF is calculated by averaging individual PMFs across all personas, showing the overall population distribution

 ## Interpretation